CansuDincer/ProGoF/README.md

 It is a product of PhD rotation study of Cansu Dincer under the supervision of [Dr Gosia Trynka](https://www.sanger.ac.uk/person/trynka-gosia/), [Dr Ian Dunham](https://www.ebi.ac.uk/about/people/ian-dunham) and Dr Mohd Karim from Open Targets, Wellcome Sanger Institute and European Bioinformatics Institute.

 For any problems or feedback on ProGoF, you can contact [here](mailto:cd7@sanger.ac.uk).

+### Terms and Conditions

+Copyright (c) 2021 Genome Research Ltd.
+Author: Cansu Dincer cd7@sanger.ac.uk

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.